KentoBaguetti/Web-Crawler-GO/README.md

 ## Web cralwer

-A webscrawler that takes in an initial url and and array of keywords, and searches for other links on the page with matching keywords.
+A single and multithreaded webcrawler that takes in an initial url and and array of keywords, and searches for other links on the page with matching keywords.
 The crawler then searches matching links with BFS until certain end conditions are met. <br>

 There are two different scrapers: